MalinkyZubr/Networking/Notes.md

 ### FTP
 * TCP port 20 and 21
+* listens on 21, since connection is initiated using control connection
 * usernames and passwords supported, but no encryption
 * FTPS (ftp over ssl and tls) is used to upgrade to security
 * SFTP SSH file transfer protocol can be used for greater security